DataDog/documentation/content/en/cloudcraft/getting-started/using-bits-menu.md

 Support for additional components is coming soon.

-<div class="alert alert-info">To view telemetry in Datadog for a component, the component must have Datadog agents or other integrations installed and configured.</div>
+<div class="alert alert-info">To view telemetry in Datadog for a component, the component must have Datadog Agents or other integrations installed and configured.</div>